Duxter7/GA-English-Notes/IT English 2 (A2).md

 		Can I have some water?

 I don't know anything
-I don't have any s
+I don't have any cars
+He doesn't have any desire